Finally, it is one of those weekends again: a weekend full of positive calming and spiritual energy.

 Today I am partaking in an ancient, yeah you guessed it! ritual: a sweat lodge.

 The Inipi or Sweat Lodge is an ancient ceremony of the North American Indians (Lakota people to be exact) and has been passed down through generations as sacred knowledge.
 The ceremony is a purification ritual that prepares for divine intervention and God’s blessings.
 It’s a spiritual experience that reconnects participants with their oneness with the universe and nature.

 With seven other women and two male “keepers of the fire”, we set the scene by decorating an altar and placing an item that is special to the participants (for me a statue of a goddess), build a path towards the hut and covered the hut with blankets.
 We collected wood, build the fire and placed stones in the fire that were given a certain intention: letting (shit) go, love, forgiveness, ancestors, wisdom, transformation and so on.
 I must say even though at times it felt a bit uncomfortable (how about getting out of that solitary comfort zone of mine) it was a beautiful ceremony.

-After placing the stones, we made little bags of different colours (corresponding to colours that represent the cardinal directions, or female or masculine energy) and filled these with a pinch of tobacco.
+After placing the stones, we made little bags of different colors (corresponding to colors that represent the cardinal directions, or female or masculine energy) and filled these with a pinch of tobacco.
 Tobacco was considered a sacred plant by the Indians.
 The little bags were given intentions or wishes for someone other than ourselves.
-The strings consisting of many tiny colourful pouches were tied to the top of the hut and after the ceremony these bags would be burned in the fire so the smoke could take the wishes into the sky.
+The strings consisting of many tiny colorful pouches were tied to the top of the hut and after the ceremony, these bags would be burned in the fire so the smoke could take the wishes into the sky.